claudiofahey/hsk-docs/phd3/hsk.rst

 range of query types and workloads.
 The world’s fastest SQL query engine on Hadoop, HAWQ is 100 percent SQL compliant.

-More information on Pivotal HD and HAWQ can be found on http://www.pivotal.io/big-data/pivotal-hd.
+For more information on `Pivotal HD and HAWQ <http://pivotal.io/big-data/pivotal-big-data-suite>`_.

 Apache Ambari is an open operational framework for provisioning, managing and monitoring Apache Hadoop clusters.
 As of version 3.0 of the Pivotal